improves mother and child care in Afrika

 Margriet van der Weel-Roem (chairman) till august 2022

-Lucie Driessen ( chairman) from august 2022
+Lucie Driessen (chairman) from augustus 2022

-Anna Lied Poelstra-Sanders (treasury)
+Anna Lied Poelstra-Sanders (treasurer)

 Saja Erens (secretary)

-Lucie Driessen( member) till augustu2022
+Lucie Driessen( member) till augustus 2022

-The board members receive no remuneration.
+The board members do not receive any compensation.

 Support the past year: